Port Heiden’s road to its harbor and old village site is crumbling into the sea and the lake on the other side of it will likely breach soon.

 With the road crumbling onto the beach below, Goldfish Lake will soon breach.
 Water from the lake is already steadily seeping through the bluff.

-Anderson said it is not clear how precisely how landscape will look when the lake does breach, but he is willing to speculate.
+Anderson said it is not clear how precisely the landscape will look when the lake does breach, but he is willing to speculate.

 “I figure once it breaks through, the water that runs into the lake from the water shed, it’s going to make a large river.
 And it’s going to drain out,” Anderson said.

 Losing the road means losing access to the safe harbor, a protected lagoon down the road where village residents keep and launch skiffs in the summer and fall.
 Instead, they will have to launch their boats into the bay closer to the village.

 “It’s not really a good area to launch boats at all,” said Anderson.
 “Trying to offload our boats on the bay side here with no protection, with no harbor, it’s pretty rough on the boats.
 Every year we have some kind of an incident where we’re spending thousands of dollars to repair our boats.
 So it’s significant for us.”

 Anderson hopes once the lake breaches that the village will be able to turn it into a safe harbor.
 Whether or not that is feasible depends on how the landscape and watershed interact.